Friday

 Moderator: Beatrice Stange, HEUKING, Germany

-Cooperation or collusion?
+ROUNDTABLE SESSION: Cooperation or collusion?
 The state of play after two years of the new horizontal guidelines

-Table 1: Buying alliance vs. buyer cartel – where does the line go?
+Tables 1 a + b: Buying alliance vs. buyer cartel – where does the line go?

 Across the EU, we are seeing more enforcement related to buyer-side collusion.
 At the same time, many industries are turning to joint procurement and buying alliances to increase their bargaining power towards strong suppliers.
 So where does the line go between (legal) buying alliances and (illegal) buyer cartels?
 With a case-study as starting point, table participants will discuss how best to advise businesses on this tricky subject.